MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Share_Team_Knowledge_using_Azure_Project_Wikis.md

     | Folder | **/Documents** |
     | Wiki name | **eShopOnWeb (Documents)** |

-    >**Note**: This will automatically open the Wiki section, and publish **the editor**, where you can provide a Wiki page title, as well as adding the actual content.
+    > **Note**: This will automatically open the Wiki section, and publish **the editor**, where you can provide a Wiki page title, as well as adding the actual content.
 Notice you are encouraged to use MarkDown format, but make use of the ribbon to help you with some of the MarkDown layout syntax.

-1. In the Wiki Page **Title** field, enter "Welcome to our Online Retail Store!"
+1. In the Wiki Page **Title** field, enter "`Welcome to our Online Retail Store!`"

 1. In the body of the Wiki Page, paste in the following text: